mjosaarinen/lwaes_isa/README.md

 very helpful for final assembly language implementation.

-An attempt has been made to pair `CMULH[W]` immediately followed by `CMUL[W]`, as is done with `MULH`/`MUL`, although there is no carry-over advantage.
+An attempt has been made to pair `CMULH[W]` immediately followed by `CMUL[W]`, as is done with `MULH`/`MUL`, although there is less of a performance advantage in this case.

 ####	Finite Field Arithmetic